falcony-io/sqlalchemy-searchable/docs/index.rst

 Internals
 ---------

-If you wish to use only the query parser this can be achieved by invoking `safe_search_query` function.
+If you wish to use only the query parser this can be achieved by invoking `parse_search_query` function.
 This function parses human readable search query into PostgreSQL specific format.

 ::

-    safe_search_query('(star wars) or luke')
+    parse_search_query('(star wars) or luke')
     # (star:* & wars:*) | luke:*